Workspace Views and Filters

 Besides List View, you can switch to another view mode called Tree View by clicking on the list icon on the toolbar, and selecting Tree View.
 This view will persist to be selected until you click on the list icon again, and select List view from the drop-down menu.

-Tree View gives a classic parent/child expandable view of all files and folders including the workspace:
+Tree View gives a classic parent/child expandable view of all files and folders of both the Workspace and the Gallery:

 Clicking on folders will open or close them in the tree, clicking on documents will open them for viewing or editing them as usual, and clicking on gallery items will download them to your local computer.